robi42/ringolog/README.md

     ringo-admin install hns/berkeleystore

-To run it launch ringo with the main script, e.g.:
+Now, to run the app launch ringo with the main script, e.g.:

     ringo main.js